jadh2015/jadh2015.github.io/index.md

 encoding in various stages and the critical engagement with digital resources in the Humanities.

+#### Important dates:
+	- Call for paper deadline:  May 7th, 2015
+	- Notification of acceptance:  May 30th, 2015

 See ["Call for Papers"]({{ site.baseurl }}call) for details.

 ### Hosted by: